CaptainCodeman/rdx/readme.md

 I really liked the approach of [redux-rematch](https://rematch.github.io/rematch/) to reduce the boilerplate required when using Redux.
 For more background and the motivation behind this approach see [redesigning-redux](https://hackernoon.com/redesigning-redux-b2baee8b8a38).

-This brings that same approach to `rdx` and allows you to define your state models in a very small and compact way, without verbose boilerplate code by providing helpers to create the store for you and plugins to add common functionality such as routing.
+This brings that same approach to Rdx and allows you to define your state models in a very small and compact way, without verbose boilerplate code by providing helpers to create the store for you and plugins to add common functionality such as routing.

 See a [live example](https://captaincodeman.github.io/rdx-example/) or checkout the [source code](https://github.com/CaptainCodeman/rdx-example).
 The usage example below is based on this example.